Q. What is DUOBRII Lotion?

 Q. What other safety information do I need to know?

 A: DUOBRII Lotion may cause HPA axis suppression, which is when your body is unable to make enough cortisol, a hormone that is important to several body systems.
-Your healthcare provider will monitor you for symptoms during treatment with DUOBRII Lotion.
+Your doctor will monitor you for symptoms during treatment with DUOBRII Lotion.

 Q. What should I tell my doctor before using DUOBRII Lotion?

-A: Before you use DUOBRII Lotion, tell your healthcare provider if you:
+A: Before you use DUOBRII Lotion, tell your doctor if you:

 - have eczema or any other skin problems.